 Goals of this project:

-- Experiment with generalized isomorphic keyboard layouts.
+Experiment with generalized isomorphic keyboard layouts.

-- Learn Arduino programming.
+Learn Arduino programming.

-- Learn how MIDI works at a technical level.
+Learn how MIDI works at a technical level.

 What was learned from this prototype:

-- Constraining keys to rows of octaves looks cool, but makes chords very difficult to play at the edges of the key range.
+Constraining keys to rows of octaves looks cool, but makes chords very difficult to play at the edges of the key range.

-- Attempting to seal-in paint with a layer of epoxy resin is messy, and nearly impossible to apply evenly.
+Attempting to seal-in paint with a layer of epoxy resin is messy, and nearly impossible to apply evenly.

 In the process of diving down the rabbit hole into generalized keyboard layouts, I had also discovered both the Axis-49 from C-Thru Music, and multiple forum posts from owners modifying it for the (arguably?) superior Wicki-Hayden note layout.
 I had some experience building arcade sticks, and decided that I would try wiring arcade buttons to a gutted USB keyboard controller for use with Wispow FreePiano which allows key remapping via script.
 While researching, I found forum post after post regarding Arduino's MIDIUSB library, and moved development to that instead, as a generic MIDI device would provide far more options for use.

 I spent a week long vacation in March 2019 working 14 hours a day to build and program what would end up as the Melodicade Prototype #1, and immediately built another to allow for two handed play.
-So many lessons were learned in the process of creation, and I had so many ideas of ways to do things better, that both devices were destroyed to harvest their buttons within a month.
+So many lessons were learned in the process of creation, and I had so many ideas for ways to do things better, that both devices were destroyed to harvest their buttons within a month.